Hayley Williams shares fan cover of Paramore's 'Hard Times' for Teens 4 Equality

 The Teens 4 Equality takeover of Williams’ Instagram came as many figures from the entertainment world continued to take part in ongoing protests against racial injustice.
 Events erupted in the US, UK and across the globe in the wake of George Floyd’s death last month.

-Earlier this week, The Killers shared a new version of ‘Land Of The Free’ in tribute to Floyd, while Lady Gaga reflected on what she believes is “a pivotal moment in [the US’] evolution”, adding: “Change will happen and it will be for the better.”
+Earlier this week, The Killers shared a new version of ‘Land Of The Free’ in tribute to Floyd, while Lady Gaga reflected on what she believes to be “a pivotal moment in [the US’] evolution”, adding: “Change will happen and it will be for the better.”

 Here’s how you can support Black Lives Matter and anti-racist organisations if you can’t protest